ieeeupsb/workshop_ESP8266/content/helloworld.md

 ### Before upload the code, remember to select the right board!

-Searc for "LOLIN(WEMOS)D1 R2 & mini" and select it!
+Search for "LOLIN(WEMOS)D1 R2 & mini" and select it!

 ![rigth_boar](./images/set_up_board.png)